-Apparently Charles worked the land as soon as he arrived from Saint-Michel-le-cloucq, Vandee, France in 1669.
+Charles worked the land as soon as he arrived from Saint-Michel-le-cloucq, Vandee, France, in 1669.
 He would have been about 28 years of age.
 By 1675, he believed he was doing well enough to start a family.
 Francoise Amiot, according to Laforest, was his heart’s desire.
 She was also a source of income.
 Her family set the dowry at 500 livres tournois.
 According to the customary laws of France, the wedding would take place with “joint property,” presumably meaning Francoise would jointly own the grounds.
 “For their part, the Amiots promised to give their daughter an advance of inheritance of 200 livres, paid in three payments, in provisions and other things,” writes Laforest.

 The couple had at least a dozen children.
 The 1681 Census of Canada has them living with three children — Mathieu, Jean, and Charles.
 They had a gun for hunting and to defend themselves against potential enemies.
-They kept four head of cattle and worked twelve arpents of their land.
+They kept four heads of cattle and worked twelve arpents of their land.
 Perhaps the rest of the 30 arpents hadn’t been cleared.

 After her husband died, Marie-Francoise asked her son Joseph, who wasn’t her oldest son, to take over for his father at home.
 This information came from another son, Jean, who married in 1705 and lived in the neighboring parish of Neuville.
-On December 22, 1711, shortly after their father died, Jean donated a piece of land to Joseph that Charles had bequeathed to him when he got married.
+On December 22, 1711, shortly after their father died, Jean donated a piece of land to Joseph that Charles had bequeathed to him when he married.
 The act was signed by the lawyer Hilaire Bernard de la Riviere.
-Jean (1678-1742) was my seventh great grandfather.
+Jean (1678-1742) was my seventh great-grandfather.

 The property was appraised at 2,748 livres and five sols.
-Half of it was given to Joseph, on the condition that he promise to feed the household, do laundry, and support his mother for the the rest of her life, in health or sickness.
+Half of it was given to Joseph on the condition that he promised to feed the household, do laundry, and support his mother for the rest of her life, in health or sickness.
 Joseph was also obligated to feed and support his two little brothers and sisters and his two older sisters in case they wanted to remain in the house.
 The older sisters, though, would be held to work according to their strength.
 “Joseph was also charged, after the death of his mother, with having her buried and having 25 requiem masses said for the repose of her soul,” writes Laforest.